-One in eight* of our Northland neighbors is food insecure meaning they don’t have access to enough food to live a healthy and active life.
+One in nine* of our Northland neighbors is food insecure meaning they don’t have access to enough food to live a healthy and active life.
 Hunger is not a problem facing just those in poverty – it is also a challenge faced by our working and middle-class neighbors.
 Many never imagined they would need a food shelf or meal program to feed themselves or their families.

 Why does hunger affect so many in our region?

 It takes more than food to fight hunger.
 The key to ending hunger has less to do with food and more to do with other regional obstacles:

 Housing Costs often require more than a third of a Northland household’s income, leaving little for utilities, medical or child care, transportation – let alone food